 It’s also critical to recognize that the fast-increasing popularity of wearables and the Internet of Things are both driving the development of microelectronics devices and components.
 In these cases, it’s not mere consumer preference leading to smaller designs.
 Instead, it’s the simple fact that these solutions can only exist thanks to the development and use of microelectronics.
 Companies are reaching out to design or manufacturing houses, discovering what’s possible in the microelectronics field, and immediately directing their efforts accordingly.

 The IoT market will be worth hundreds of billions of dollars within a few years, as we explained in this blog post.
-And in the healthcare space alone, the market for wearables and medical devices—which, by their nature, depend on microelectronics—will be worth billions of dollars in its own right.
+And in the healthcare space alone, the market for medical devices and wearables—which, by their nature, depend on microelectronics—will be worth billions of dollars in its own right.

-So what are the challenges that microelectronics designers must grapple with?
+So what are the challenges of microelectronics for PCB designers?

-As size shrinks, circuit boards innately become more dense.
-Designers need to pack more input/output into a smaller space, and make this array of pads as close together as possible.
+As size shrinks, circuit boards innately become denser.
+Designers need to pack more input/output into a smaller space and make this array of pads as close together as possible.
 The problem here is that as the pitch becomes tighter and tighter, so too does the trace and space, and that creates signal reliability challenges.
 On a typical circuit board (as opposed to micro printed circuit board—a topic we’ll dive into more deeply in a future blog post), signals on a trace lose their energy as that trace becomes smaller.
-This is due to the simple fact that it is incredibly difficult to ensure uniform traces for signals when relying on subtractive circuit board printing methods on the micro level.
+This is due to the simple fact that it is incredibly difficult to ensure uniform traces for signals when relying on subtractive circuit board printing methods on the micro-level.

 This could potentially create significant problems for the microelectronics themselves.
 Perhaps most notably, weaker signal strength will lead to reduced battery life.
 This is an increasingly important issue for electronics in a wide range of spaces, including all of those highlighted above.
 In the case of consumer electronics, there is an obvious demand for cell phones and other handheld devices that can last as long as possible without the need to recharge.
 For other microelectronics concerns, such as IoT sensors and implants, recharging may be unfeasible or impossible, as the devices themselves are simply unreachable.
 In these instances, impressive battery life is an absolute prerequisite for design success.